Why roofers lose reviews they earned

 Do you filter out unhappy homeowners first?

-No — every eligible customer gets the same neutral request.
+No — every customer gets the same neutral request.
 Selective screening violates FTC rules and Google policy, and in roofing, where trust is the product, getting caught gating reviews is a reputation killer.

 How many reviews should a roofing company expect?